Constitutional law: The separation of powers

 Separation of powers is often regarded as a second limb functioning alongside the rule of law to curb the powers of the government.
 In many modern nation states, power is divided and vested into three branches of government: The legislature, the executive, and the judiciary are known as the horizontal separation of powers.
-The first and the second are harmonised in traditional Westminster system.
-Vertical separation of powers is decentralisation.
+The first and the second are harmonized in traditional Westminster system.
+Vertical separation of powers is decentralization.

-Election Law
+Election law

 Election law is a subfield of constitutional law.
 It includes the rules governing the process of elections.
 These rules enable the translation of the will of the people into functioning democracies.
 Election law addresses issues who is entitled to vote, voter registration, ballot access, campaign finance and party funding, redistricting, apportionment, electronic voting and voting machines, accessibility of elections, election systems and formulas, vote counting, election disputes, referendums, and issues such as electoral fraud and electoral silence.